 Download and install Cisdem Data Recovery on your Mac.

 Select your Seagate external hard disk.
 Click Scan.
 During scanning, you can see the real-time scan results.
 Double click on the file to preview them.

 From left panel, select the Seagate external hard drive and click Recover.
 Cisdem Data Recovery for Mac will start recovering the erased data.

 If the Seagate external hard drive beeping has been fixed but the drive becomes unrecognized, you may see messages like “You need to format the disk in drive (drive letter) before you can use it.”
 In a case like this, you need to get the external drive formatted and then get data back from the formatted drive.

 Step 1.
-Download and install Wise Data Recover, a program designed to recover formatted data, deleted data, etc.
+Download and install EaseUS Data Recovery Wizard Pro, a program designed to recover formatted data, deleted data, etc.

 Step 2.
 Open it.
 Select the Seagate drive and click Scan.

 Step 3.
 After the scan is finished, the recoverable files will be listed with information such as file name, file size and date created, date modified.
 You can preview the files by double clicking on them.

 Step 4.
-Select the drive you need to recover.
+Select the files you need to recover.
 Click Recover.
 The time it will take depends on how many files you have on your Seagate external hard drive.